 Depending on the type of website (or other channel) by which a mailing list is filled and the amount of gathered info (city, age, profession…), the information can be profiled better, or worse.

 2. How to create a mailing list?

-There are countless ways, but here I’ll limit it to websites etc. Create a subscription field, like this:
+There are countless ways, but here I’ll limit it to websites etc. Start by creating a subscription field (subscription form).